razzp/spank-my-dom/docs/spank-my-dom.findorthrow.md

 ## Exceptions

-If no match is found.
+Error - If no match is found.

 ## Remarks